 In December 1991, the Authority issued \$139,460,043 of Economic Development Lease Rental Revenue Bonds (the "1991 Economic Development Bonds").
-The 1991 Economic Development Bonds were issued to acquire an undivided leasehold interest as a tenant-in-common in a large aircraft maintenance and overhaul center at Indianapolis International Airport (the "Indianapolis Maintenance Center").
+The 1991 Economic Development Bonds were issued to acquire an undivided leasehold interest, as a tenant-in-common, in a large aircraft maintenance and overhaul center at Indianapolis International Airport (the "Indianapolis Maintenance Center").
 The Authority entered into a tenancy-in-common agreement and related lease agreements relative to the site which created its leasehold interest in the site and facilities and which provided the framework for financing the construction of the facilities.
 The Indianapolis Maintenance Center was operated by United Air Lines, Inc. ("United") until May 2003, when United vacated the facilities and through bankruptcy rejected its lease with the Indianapolis Airport Authority.
-Several companies have entered into leases with the Indianapolis Airport Authority to use a portion of the Indianapolis Maintenance Center facilities for both aviation and non-aviation related businesses.
+Since this time, a number of companies have entered into leases with the Indianapolis Airport Authority to use a portion of the Indianapolis Maintenance Center facilities for both aviation and non-aviation related businesses.

-(A Component Unit of the Consolidated City of Indianapolis-Marion County) Notes to Financial Statements December 31, 2009 and 2008
+(A Component Unit of the Consolidated City of Indianapolis-Marion County) Notes to Financial Statements December 31, 2010 and 2009